Steps for adding or removing a managed domain

 Evaluating product usage

-Active Roles provides a predefined collection of statistics that helps you understand how many Active Directory domain users and AD LDS users are managed by this product over time.
+Active Roles provides a predefined collection of statistics that helps you understand how many Active Directory domain users, AD LDS, Azure, and SaaS users are managed by this product over time.
 By analyzing this statistical data, you can establish a baseline of product usage, verify your current Active Roles licensing compliance, and plan for future licensing needs.
 Since Active Roles’ license fee is calculated based on the number of managed users, product usage statistics enables you to justify and predict your Active Roles licensing expenditures.
 For instructions on how to examine product usage, see Viewing product usage statistics.

-For each Active Directory domain or AD LDS instance registered with Active Roles, product usage data is collected on a scheduled basis by counting the number of enabled users in that domain or instance, with the resulting counts stored in the Active Roles database.
+For each Active Directory domain, AD LDS instance, Azure tenants, and SaaS applications registered with Active Roles, product usage data is collected on a scheduled basis by counting the number of enabled users in that domain, instance, registered Azure tenants, and connected SaaS applications with the resulting counts stored in the Active Roles database.
 For further details, see Scheduled task to count managed objects.

 By default, Active Roles counts users in the entire domain or instance.
 It is possible to have Active Roles count users within a part of a domain or instance by changing managed scope—a tunable collection of containers assumed to hold the managed users.
 For further details, see Managed scope to control product usage.